components-web-app/api-components-bundle/docs/getting-started/step-by-step-guide.md

 }
 ```

-## Create a ComponentCollection
+## Create a ComponentGroup

-The UI component in the front-end application will be looking for a `ComponentCollection` resource with a given reference so that it knows which collection of components to display where.
-In this example we will assume the UI component will only be expecting 1 ComponentCollection resource with the reference `main_body`.
+The UI component in the front-end application will be looking for a `ComponentGroup` resource with a given reference so that it knows which collection of components to display where.
+In this example we will assume the UI component will only be expecting 1 `ComponentGroup` resource with the reference `main_body`.

-Let's create this resource by sending a POST request to the endpoint `/_/component_collections`
+Let's create this resource by sending a POST request to the endpoint `/_/component_groups`

 ```json
 {